RariSparklyy/smoking-tracker/README.md

 # PUFFLESS

-Puffless is a React Native mobile application designed to help users track their smoking habits, monitor progress, and gradually work toward reducing or quitting.
+A React Native mobile application designed to help users track their smoking habits, monitor progress, and gradually work toward reducing or quitting.

 ## 1. Project Description